-With the amount of manure we have on our farm (with horses, pigs, goats, and rabbits in addition to our chickens), to say we have a LOT of manure is something of an understatement.
+To say we have a LOT of manure is somewhat of an understatement.
+With the amount of animal poo we have on our farm (with horses, pigs, goats, and rabbits in addition to our chickens), we are set for life.
+And a lot of manure equals a lot of flies.

 Luckily, keeping flies away from your chicken coop is easier than it seems as long as you follow a few critical steps.

-Without that critical first step, you’re just managing a situation that will eventually overwhelm you.
-You also might need to use more than one idea on this list—I’ve found preventing flies from returning takes a couple different plans of attack.
+You also might need to use more than one idea on this list—I’ve found preventing flies from returning takes a couple of different plans of attack.

-That being said, here’s ideas to get you started to get rid of flies in your chicken coop!
+That being said, here are ideas to get you started.
+Go get rid of flies in your chicken coop!

 Keep your chicken coop clean